-The pressure in the extraction system is maintained constant, within reasonable close limits, automatically by an extraction valve, which is either located within the cylinder proper or cast integrally with it so as to control the flow of steam toward the exhaust, thus maintaining in the cylinder zone on the high pressure side of the extraction valve that pressure which is desired in the extraction system.
-This valve is opened or closed by an oil servo-motor which is actuated by the extraction pressure regulator.
+The pressure in each extraction system is maintained constant, within reasonable close limits, automatically by separate extraction valves, which are either located within the cylinder proper or cast integrally with it so as to control the flow of steam toward the exhaust, thus maintaining in the cylinder zone on the high pressure side of each extraction valve that pressure which is desired in its respective extraction system.
+Each valve is opened or closed by a separate oil servo-motor which is actuated by an extraction pressure regulator.

-When a turbine of this type is operated alone or in parallel with a small system where it can carry the total load swings, the extraction mechanism operates independently, and a speed variation regulator is used to maintain the frequency within close limits with any change in extracted steam demand or load.
+When a turbine of this type is operated alone or in parallel with a small system where it can carry the total load swings, the extraction mechanisms operate independently, and a speed variation regulator is used to maintain the frequency within close limits with any change in extracted steam demand or load.

 When this turbine is operated in parallel with a large utility line, it will operate base load; or if it is operated in parallel with a number of other units, it will share load changes in proportion to its capacity.
-In such cases, the extraction pressure regulator is connected also to the main governor so as to control the main governing valves to compensate for changes in extraction demand, and thus carry the electrical load with approximately normal speed regulation.
+In such cases, each extraction pressure regulator is connected to the main governor and also to the other extraction pressure servo-motor so as to control the main governing valves and both extraction valves to compensate for changes in extraction demands, and thus carry the electrical load with approximately normal speed regulation.
 The oil system diagram shows which method of control is used.